 Let Us Introduce Ourselves

 The Slippery Noodle Inn was originally founded in 1850 as the Tremont House.
 It is Indiana's oldest, continually operated bar in the original building.
 The Noodle is listed in the National Register of Historic Places.
 Originally it was a roadhouse (predecessor to the Holiday Inn) and a bar.
-It has traditionally been owned by people of German decent and it was one of the first German clubs in Indianapolis.
+It has traditionally been owned by people of German descent and it was one of the first German clubs in Indianapolis.
 The Noodle has been through several name changes over the years.
 In the 1860's the name was changed to the Concordia House.
 This name came from the first German Lutheran immigrant ship to land in the new world (the Concord).
 As a side note, there is a cemetery on south Meridian Street named Concordia.

 In later years the name was changed to the Germania House.
 It remained the Germania House until the start of World War I at which time German associations were to be avoided so the owner, Louis Beck, changed the name to Beck's Saloon.
 Prior to Prohibition, Walter Moore purchased the saloon and named it Moore's Beer Tavern.
 During Prohibition it was renamed Moore's Restaurant (although beer was still made in the basement).
 After Prohibition ended in 1935, it was renamed Moore's Beer Tavern.
 In the late 1940’s Boris Petercheff purchased the saloon.
 Another side note, Boris’s son piloted the helicopter for President Lyndon B. Johnson when he came to town for the ground breaking of the downtown Post Office.
 He was killed shortly thereafter while test piloting an experimental jet.
 Boris ran the tavern until early 1963 when Emelia Finehout, the property owner, took over.
 She found out all too quickly that she did not enjoy running a tavern, and promptly put the business up for sale.